1 Peter 3:1

 For in this way in former times the holy women also, who hoped in God, used to adorn themselves, being submissive to their own husbands;

 In former times.
 In the Old Testament godly women won over their husbands through gentleness and respect rather than external adornments and nagging.
 Esther is the stand-out example.
 “If it pleases the king…” (Est. 5:4).
-With five words and a gentle spirit, Esther turned the heart of foolish Xerxes.
+With five words and a gentle spirit, Esther turned the heart of her foolish husband.

 1 Peter 3:6